-(5) If several examiners participate in an examination, they are to jointly evaluate the examination, provided that no other provisions are made hereinafter.
-Should the evaluations differ from one another, the grade is determined by the arithmetic mean of the individual grades as set down in § 4.
+- (5) If several examiners participate in an examination, they are to jointly evaluate the examination, provided that no other provisions are made hereinafter.
+Should the evaluations differ from one another, the grade is determined by the arithmetic mean of the individual grades as set down in § 4. - (6) An examination is passed if it is graded "sufficient" or better.
+All module examinations of the program as well as the theory and practice components of the Master's Project (which includes

-- (6) An examination is passed if it is graded "sufficient" or better.
-If a module examination consists of several components (partial or individual examinations), the module is passed if all components are passed.
-Regulations on retaking examinations are described in § 14. - (7) Examinations are to be evaluated and students notified of the results within six weeks of the examination.
+- the Master's thesis, presentation and final oral examination) are graded examinations pursuant to subsection 1.
+Some modules are not graded and are only evaluated as passed/not passed (see annex 1) Regulations on retaking examinations are described in § 14 (3). - (7) Examinations are to be evaluated and students notified of the results within six weeks of the examination.
 Posting the information on the corresponding bulletin board or on an electronic examination management system is sufficient.
 Students are to be notified of the results of their Master's thesis within eight weeks.

-§ 12 Credits in accordance with the ECTS (European Credit Transfer System)
+§ 12 Credits in accordance with the ECTS

-- (1) Credits are assigned to each module of the Master's program, which makes credit transfers in accordance with the European Credit Transfer System (ECTS) possible.
+- (1) Credits are assigned to each module of the Master's program, which makes credit transfers in accordance with the ECTS possible.
 Credits are a quantitative measure of the overall workload that averagely gifted students need to successfully complete a component of the program.
 This includes courses, preparation and follow-up work for a course, self-study as well as examinations and exam preparation. - (2) The student workload required to complete the Bachelor's program as detailed in the study plan amounts to 60 credits per academic year.
 One credit equals a student workload of 25 to 30 hours, thus the workload for students enrolled in the full-time program is 750 to 900 hours per semester during the lecture period and the semester break.
 This equals 32 to 39 hours per week for 46 weeks a year. - (3) Students only receive credits if they successfully completed a module.
 This means that students are awarded the total number of credits for every graded module examination (as described in § 11 (2) and (6)), that has been passed with a grade of at least "sufficient", irrespective of the grade received for the examination.
-A total of 120/90 credits are required to successfully complete the Master's program. - (4) The credits assigned to the individual modules, the Master's thesis and the final oral examination are documented in the study plan (annex 1 a/b/c).
+A total of 120/90 credits are required to successfully complete the Master's program. - (4) The credits assigned to the individual modules, the Master's thesis and the final oral examination are documented in the study plan (annex 1).
 Details are provided in the module catalog. - (5) As per § 10, credits obtained in accordance with the ECTS at other institutions of higher education within and outside the jurisdiction of the German constitution are to be recognized with the number of credits assigned in the current program.
-In case of a partial recognition, the number of ECTS credits awarded is to be adjusted accordingly, cf. § 10 (4), sentence 2
+In case of a partial recognition, the number of ECTS credits awarded is to be adjusted accordingly, cf. § 10 (4, sentence 2)